-On OCTOBER 17, Little Did reprised a revised version of our Ramayana piece at Threes Brewing bar and event space in Brooklyn.
+Our first, ten-minute excerpt of the piece premiered as part of Rachel Feinstein’s “Last Days of Folly” event in Madison Square Park on September 3, 2014 (sponsored by Performa).
+You can see pictures from this premiere performance below.
+In 2016, Little Did reprised a revised version of our Ramayana piece at Threes Brewing bar and event space in Brooklyn.
 The performance was part of Isaac Gillespie’s music residency which also featured an original mask piece by Sara Jane Munford.
-On Friday, February 17th, you can see it as part of Chinese Theater Works’ Shadow Slam.
-We hope you’ll check it out: https://www.facebook.com/events/1814825862103604/
+In 2017, we performed it as part of Chinese Theater Works’ Shadow Slam.

-In 2015, Eli was remounted for the Puppeteers of America National Festival 2015!
+In 2015, Eli was remounted for the Puppeteers of America National Festival!
 We are so thankful to have performed this special show for our peers.
 This version of the show featured a new cast and was workshopped as part of Standard ToyKraft’s Hot Time in the Old City Residency.

 Kitty Kitty Rock is a music video made for our friend and brilliant musician, MiWi La Lupa in 2011.
 Starring Emily’s cat, Albert, the video tells the story of a common household cat who runs away to find his fortune.
-Watch the video or Download the Song.
+Download the Song here or watch the video below:

 The Did’s second show was Jessica’s Senior Project Super Happy Fun Time Puppet Cabaret.
 Presented in Skidmore College’s Blackbox Theater in the Spring of 2008, the piece featured Jessica, Emily and Katarra’s designing skills on some new types of puppets, including some experimentation with the Japanese art of bunraku.
 Luke acted as musical director and narrator as the company performed renditions of songs by The Blow, The Charlie Daniels Band, The Beatles, The Decemberists and Whitney Houston.
-Watch: Rocky Raccoon : Mariner’s Revenge
+Enjoy two excerpts below:

 The show that started it all, Silly Silverstein, was adapted by Jessica from the words and music of beloved artist Shel Silverstein.
 Premiering as part of the Skidmore College workshop program in the Spring of 2007, variations of it have since been performed at the Saratoga Arts Festival, Camp Jewell YMCA, Skidmore’s Academic Festival, and, most notably, as Part of the New York International Fringe Festival Summer 2008.
 Read:Reviews